Loading Events

 CE INFORMATION

-• This CE is at the intermediate AND advanced level
+• This webinar is at the intermediate AND advanced levels.

-• To receive CE credit you must attend the entire event
+• To receive CE credits, you must attend the entire event.

-Wright Institute Los Angeles is approved by the California Psychological Association to provide continuing professional education for psychologists.
-The California Board of Behavioral Sciences accepts continuing education credit granted by the California Psychological Association or by any of its Approved Providers.
-Wright Institute Los Angeles maintains responsibility for this program and its content.
+The Wright Institute Los Angeles (WILA) is approved by the American Psychological Association to sponsor continuing education for psychologists.
+WILA maintains responsibility for this program and its content.

 Membership gives you many benefits including discounts on CE events like this one.
 Join or Renew today to save!